aklein-dex/notifhome/README.md

 $ opkg install python-light python-email python-logging python-codecs python-openssl pyOledExp pyOnionGpio
 ```

-Note: we are using python 2.7 because of pyOledExp.
+Note: this project is using python 2.7 because of pyOledExp.

 #### Setup